ChristianV1977/openhab2-addons/addons/binding/org.openhab.binding.elerotransmitterstick/README.md

 ### Elero Group

-* Channel IDs: A comma separated list of channel ids.
+* Channel IDs: A comma separated list of channel ids (e.g. 1,2,4,15).
 These have to match the channelid property of the respective Elero Channel.

 ## Channels